Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Sensitivity analyses and additional results

 \subsection{Pricing policies additional results}

 The effect of the studied pricing schemes (main text Section \ref{Sec:Price}) on the expected drug shortage per country grouped by income level is presented in Figure \ref{fig:prices.eps}.
 Figure \ref{fig:shortage-price50.eps} presents results for the pricing policy subsidizing 50\% LIC-LMIC prices.
-Particularly, it shows the expected shortage per country and the proportion of countries within the expected shortage range.
+Particularly, it shows the expected shortage per country.